webqit/observer/README.md

 ## Ecosystem Integrations

-The Observer API is enabling a shared protocol of mutation-based reactivity across the ecosystem:
+The Observer API is enabling a shared protocol for *mutation-based* reactivity across the ecosystem:

 ### **🚀 [Quantum Runtime](https://github.com/webqit/quantum-js)**
 Uses Observer API under the hood to operate as a **full-fledged reactive runtime**.
 Quantum enables Imperative Reactive Programming by leveraging Observer's reactivity foundation to make ordinary JavaScript code reactive.

 ### **🌐 [OOHTML](https://github.com/webqit/oohtml)**
-Uses Observer API to underpin **reactive HTML templating**.
-OOHTML leverages Observer's reactivity layer to create dynamic, data-driven templates with seamless integration between data and presentation.
+Uses Observer API to underpin **dynamic, reactive UIs**.
+OOHTML enables live data binding between UI and app state, automatically updating the DOM when your data changes.

 ### **⚡ [Webflo](https://github.com/webqit/webflo)**
 Uses Observer API to underpin **Live Objects** as a first-class concept.
-Webflo leverages Observer's reactivity foundation to enable real-time data synchronization across client and server.
+Live Objects in Webflo lets you send dynamic state from your server to the UI with reactivity over the wire.

 ### **🔗 [LinkedQL](https://github.com/linked-db/linked-ql)**
 Uses Observer API to underpin **Live Objects** as a first-class concept.
-LinkedQL leverages Observer's reactivity foundation to provide reactive database operations with real-time data synchronization.
+Live Objects in LinkedQL lets you have query results as self-updating result sets.

 ## API Reference